konman01/Java/OOPS/Documentation.md

 Why multiple inheritance is not allowed? - If we inherit multiple classes to a subclass, then the object call properies will be inherited twice, this will cause the ambiguity at the subclass, And also we can use only one super() statement in a base class.
 So we cannot inherit multiple class at the same time.

+## Method Overloading

+Definig multiple method with same name and different parameters is known as Method overloading.
+The parameters should differ is parameter type or in terms of nuber of paramters defined for the method

+#### Notes
+* In a class we can overload static method or non static method.
+* The overloading method can be performed either in the same class or we can define the method with same name with different parameter in super class and inherit to subclass.
+* The method overloading is used to achieve compiler time polymorphism.
+Whenever overloaded methods are invoked for execution, it will be called based on the arguments.

+## Method Overriding